Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 • You are advised to bring cameras with you because there will be many moments which are worthy of capture.

-Documents to carry with you to the Inca Trail to Machu Picchu 4 days
+Documents to carry with you to the Inca Trail 4 days

 • Original Passports